zachwe/tortoise-tts/README.md

 Windows:
 * ***Python 3.9***: https://www.python.org/downloads/release/python-3913/
 	- I cannot stress this hard enough.
 PyTorch under Windows requires a very specific version.
+	- you *might* be able to get away with this if you're not using CUDA as a backend, but I cannot make any promises.
 * Git (optional): https://git-scm.com/download/win
 * CUDA drivers, if NVIDIA